abonello/riddle-game-app/README.md

 only while a game is running.
 This should allow the user to navigate away from the game and return to the game by using this menu item.~~_

-Clean the run.py - Refactor using functions and unit tests for the functions
+_Clean the run.py - Refactor using functions and unit tests for the functions._
+Some has been done.
+More to go

-Store Points, Games Played by User and Hall of Fame in a permanent way.
+Store Points, **Games Played by User** and Hall of Fame in a permanent way.
 Text or JSON?

 Template Inheritance -- Clean the templates using base.html